Gente Nueva: Decline of the Juárez Cartel

 The decline of the Juárez Cartel began in 1997 after the death of Amado Carrillo Fuentes, but worsened in mid-2000 when the Sinaloa Cartel sought to take over the assets of the criminal organization and move into the city.
 In 2010, violence in Ciudad Juárez reached its peak, seeing an average of 10 homicides per day, or about 230 murders per 100,000 people annually.
 That same year, the average in all of Mexico was of 18 murders per 100,000 inhabitants.
 La Línea and the Juárez cartel lived their biggest blow with the arrest of José Antonio Acosta Hernández (a.k.a.
 El Diego), a top drug baron accused by the Mexican authorities of ordering more than 1,500 killings.
 Joaquín Guzmán Loera's four-year struggle in Ciudad Juárez left more than 10,000 since 2008, but evidence shows that the murder rates in Ciudad Juárez decreased by 59.8% in the first half of 2012 when compared to the same period in 2011, and Mexican officials have attributed this decline to the success of its law enforcement agencies.
 Nonetheless, experts told El Paso Times that part of the reason why the violence in Ciudad Juárez toned down is because the Sinaloa cartel has consolidated its dominance over the now-weakened Juárez cartel.
 The Juárez cartel continues to operate in the city, but it no longer holds a monopoly and appears to be unable to expand.
-Other experts echoe that the cartel is having difficulties paying its members and that the violence will continue to decline as its hegemony erodes.
+Other experts echo that the cartel is having difficulties paying its members and that the violence will continue to decline as its hegemony erodes.
 Their relationship with the Barrio Chino gang has also been tampered by the cartel's decline.
 NPR reports indicated that several people in Ciudad Juárez, including but not limited to local journalists and former policemen, perceived that the Mexican government allegedly favored the Sinaloa cartel in their battle against the Juárez cartel.
 Nonetheless, counterarguments from security experts were also included.

 The reported victory of the Sinaloa cartel may possibly not halt the forces of the Juárez cartel; as long as Vicente Carrillo Fuentes is alive and free, the warfare in the area will possibly continue.
 With limited options, the Juárez cartel has been forced to reorganize its forces and opt for extortions and kidnappings, while Gente Nueva – the Sinaloa cartel's armed wing – receives funding from other states.
 In addition, the drug corridor in Ciudad Juárez remains a crucial territory for the Mexican drug trafficking organizations, so the city could continue to see battles for the control of the lucrative smuggling routes – even at a diminishing scale.
 And although the rise of the New Juárez Cartel has yet to materialize, the threat still remains.